Buhari Collected 2 Bulletproof Cars, $350K Cash From Dasuki – Fani-Kayode — Nigeria Today

 Buhari Collected 2 Bulletproof Cars, $350K Cash From Dasuki – Fani-Kayode

+Former Aviation Minister, Chief Femi Fani-Kayode has accused President Muhammadu Buhari of collecting two armoured cars and $350,000 cash from embattled former National Security Adviser, Col. Sambo Dasuki (rtd).
+Dasuki is being prosecuted by the Buhari-led Federal Government for allegedly misappropriating $2.1 billion meant for purchase of arms to fight Boko Haram.
+A fierce critic […]

-The post Buhari Collected 2 Bulletproof Cars, $350K Cash From Dasuki – Fani-Kayode appeared first on INFORMATION NIGERIA.
+The post Buhari Collected 2 Bulletproof Cars, $350K Cash From Dasuki – Fani-Kayode appeared first on The Herald Nigeria Newspaper.

 Do you have something awesome to share with the world?
 Click here to share